Menu

 6. Measure at the same times each day, typically morning and evening.

-7. Avoid caffeine, exercise, and smoking for at least 30 minutes before measuring.
+7. Avoid caffeine, exercise, and smoking for at least 30 minutes beforehand, and empty your bladder first — a full bladder can raise readings.

-The American Medical Association recommends recording your readings and bringing the log to your appointments so your doctor can review trends.
+Record your readings and bring the log to your appointments so your doctor can review trends rather than reacting to a single number.

 What Affects Your Blood Pressure